agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-06-second evaluation.markdown

 Hello everyone! :)

-We are approaching the Second evaluation period in GSoC 2018 and the Sequential Monte Carlo ABC step method is slowly but surely taking shape.
+We are approaching the second evaluation period in GSoC 2018 and the Sequential Monte Carlo ABC step method is slowly but surely coming into place.

 ```python